-Section 175 of the Public works and ProcurementAct 1912 grants the Procurement Board authority to issue directions to government agencies regarding the procurement of goods and services
+Section 175 of the Public works and Procurement Act 1912 grants the Procurement Board authority to issue directions to government agencies regarding the procurement of goods and services of any kind, including construction.

 A direction may be issued to government agencies generally or to a particular agency.